py2ai/py2ai.github.io/_posts/2026-05-23-Snaplii-Agent-to-Merchant-Payments-AI-Payment-Layer.md

 Once a merchant and denomination are selected, the **Gift Card Redemption** module executes the purchase.
 It draws from the tokenized balance, acquires the digital gift card, and delivers it to the agent's wallet.
 The **Merchant/Service** then receives the gift card as payment and fulfills the order -- whether that means delivering a meal, booking a flight, or provisioning software access.

 Finally, the **Savings Layer** automatically applies cashback and voucher optimization.
 Before any purchase, the agent can call the quote endpoint to preview the final price after discounts.
 The savings layer ensures that every transaction captures the maximum possible discount, including stacking Snaplii cashback with existing merchant promotions.
+This optimization happens transparently -- the agent simply requests a quote and receives the best available price without needing to understand the underlying voucher mechanics.

+The entire architecture is built with security as the primary constraint.
+Every component -- from the SDK to the redemption module -- operates on the principle of least privilege.
+The agent never sees credentials, the merchant never sees the user's funding source, and the tokenization engine maintains a complete audit trail of every transaction for reconciliation and compliance purposes.

 > **Key Insight:** Snaplii solves the fundamental problem that AI agents cannot hold traditional bank accounts or credit cards.
 By using tokenized gift cards as the payment instrument, Snaplii creates a secure bridge between autonomous digital agents and real-world merchant transactions without exposing sensitive financial credentials.